 We were founded in 1990 as a discount beauty retailer at a time when prestige, mass and salon products were sold through separate distribution channels.
-After extensive research, we recognized an opportunity to better satisfy how a woman wanted to shop for beauty products, which led to what we believe to be our unique combination of beauty superstore and specialty store attributes.
+After extensive research, we recognized an opportunity to better satisfy how a woman wanted to shop for beauty products.
+This led to what we believe to be a unique retail approach that focuses on all aspects of how women prefer to shop for beauty products by combining one-stop shopping, a compelling value proposition and convenient locations, together with an uplifting specialty retail experience.
 We believe our strategy provides us with the competitive advantages that have contributed to our strong financial performance.

 We are currently the largest beauty retailer that provides one-stop shopping for prestige, mass and salon products and salon services in the United States.
-We combine the unique elements of a beauty superstore with the distinctive environment and experience of a specialty retailer.
-Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 20,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
+We focus on providing affordable indulgence to our customers by combining one-stop shopping in convenient locations with the distinctive environment and experience of a specialty retailer.
+Key aspects of our strategy include our ability to offer our customers a broad selection of over 20,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
 We focus on delivering a compelling value proposition to our customers across all of our product categories.
-Our stores are conveniently located in high-traffic, primarily off-mall locations such as power centers and lifestyle centers with other destination retailers.
-As of October 29, 2011, we operated 442 stores across 42 states.
+Our stores are predominately located in convenient, high-traffic locations such as power centers.
+As of April 28, 2012, we operated 467 stores across 44 states.

-The continued growth of our business and any future increases in net sales, net income and cash flows are dependent on our ability to execute our growth strategy, including growing our store base, expanding our product, brand and service offerings, enhancing our loyalty program, broadening our marketing channels, expanding our e-commerce business and improving our profitability by leveraging our fixed costs.
+The continued growth of our business and any future increases in net sales, net income and cash flows are dependent on our ability to execute our growth strategy, including growing our store base, expanding our product, brand and service offerings, enhancing our loyalty program, broadening our marketing channels, expanding our e-commerce business and improving our profitability by expanding operating margin.
 We believe that the steadily expanding U.S. beauty products and services industry, the shift in distribution of prestige beauty products from department stores to specialty retail stores, coupled with Ulta's competitive strengths, positions us to capture additional market share in the industry through successful execution of our growth strategy.